oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

 - Customize Task Details Pages.

 - Create Workflow Console Pages for employees to monitor workflows they initiated or own.

-- Improve the Navigation Menu to provide easy access to tasks and workflows.

 Estimated Time: 40 minutes